google/resumable-assert/README.md

 etc.

-Once `RESUMABLE_ASSERT()` variant is hit in debug mode, you can ignore it and continue executiojn, or disable it permanently, or even disable all asserts permanently with corresponding `lldb` commands when prompted.
+Once `RESUMABLE_ASSERT()` variant is hit in debug mode, you can ignore it and continue execution, or disable it permanently, or even disable all asserts permanently with corresponding `lldb` commands when prompted.

 For example, the following assert somewhere in `ViewController.viewDidLoad`